datagraph/jquery-jsonrpc/README.md

 ## Run the tests

 Tests have been written using QUnit.
-You can run the tests [here](http://github.com/datagraph/jquery-jsonrpc/raw/master/test/index.html).
+You can run the tests locally from the tests directory or from [here](http://github.com/datagraph/jquery-jsonrpc/raw/master/test/index.html).

 ## Authors, Development, License, Thanks